microsoft/ConnectedServices/SDK/articles/CreatingAConnectedServiceExtension.md

 	    }
 	}

 The class inherits from the [ConnectedServiceProvider](https://msdn.microsoft.com/en-us/library/microsoft.visualstudio.connectedservices.connectedserviceprovider(v=vs.140).aspx) base class and has a ConnectedServiceProviderExport attribute with one required value, the ProviderId.
 This string uniquely identifies the provider and is used to reference the handler.
 While the ProviderId must be unique, the format is by convention [Company].[Service].
-Or in our case, **Contoso.SampleService** When we create a handler, you'll see how the ProviderId connects the handlers to the providers.
+Or in our case, "**Contoso.SampleService**".
+When we create a handler, you'll see how the ProviderId connects the handlers to the providers.

 The provider class specifies the property values that are used in the Add Connected Services dialog.
 You can choose to set the Icon property to an image resource, or 'null' if you don't have an image for testing.
 We recommend that you do have an image when you actually release your extension.
 You can see examples for setting the icon in the [Connected Services Samples](https://github.com/Microsoft/ConnectedServicesSdkSamples).